trenchmortar/Colorsublime-Plugin/README.md

 1. Install [Package Control](https://sublime.wbond.net/installation)
 2. Run “Package Control: Install Package” command
 3. Find and install the `Colorsublime` plugin.
-4. Restart Sublime Text if it doesn't work.
+4. Restart Sublime Text if there are issues.

 ### Manually
 Clone the repository in your Sublime Text "Packages" directory: